rmgarnett/gp_dla_detection/README.md

 * normalize flux and noise variance by dividing by the median flux in the range [1310, 1325] Angstroms QSO rest

-Relevant parameters in `set_paraemters` that can be tweaked if
+Relevant parameters in `set_parameters` that can be tweaked if
 desired:

     % preprocessing parameters